 Site speed is a big factor in SEO (more about this in a bit), and the size of your photos is a big factor in site speed.
 As a photographer, you probably have a lot of high quality photos on your site.
 But, this can negatively affect your load time.
-Make sure you’re either resizing your photos when you export, or using something like JPEG Mini or a WordPress plugin to reduce the size.
+Make sure you’re resizing your photos before uploading them to your site, and I also recommend using a plugin if you’re on WordPress to optimize images.

 If you’re adding photos to your blog post (you should :)), make sure to name them correctly.
 Use the keywords for this too, with dashes in between each word.

-My favorite way to do this is to decide which photos I’m using, import them into Lightroom, and then export all of them.
+My favorite way to do this is in Lightroom, at the same time that I’m resizing my photos.
+I import them into Lightroom, and then export all of them.
 The export screen will pop up and give you the option to rename your files.
-Use your keywords for this too, with dashes in between.
-I resize my photos here too.
+Use your keywords for this too, with dashes in between, and change the resize settings.

 If you’re exporting more than one photo, you’ll end up with file names that say my-keyword-1, my-keyword-2, and so on.
 This is fine!